skip-mev/docs/docs/5-skip-secure-rpc.md

 - Transactions sent through Skip Secure RPC **MUST** have the `memo` field of the transaction exactly equal to the sender address.
 - For convenience, the `skipjs` and `skip-py` libraries also expose helper functions for developers to easily integrate with Skip Secure.
   For example usage, see the [skipjs GitHub Repo](https://github.com/skip-mev/skipjs) and [skip-py GitHub Repo](https://github.com/skip-mev/skip-py).

-### For Chain Users

-Skip Secure RPC can be used directly with Keplr wallet (and other wallets) by changing the endpoints to Skip's Sentinel endpoints.

-In Keplr, this can be done by going to **Settings -> Endpoints** and replacing the RPC and LCD endpoints with the corresponding Sentinel endpoints for the chain used.